neolink3891/NeoLogger/docs/neologger.md

 ### 2- Labels

-NeoLogger includes the possibility to visually display labels that differentiate logs, currently as for version 1.1.0, you can add labels for OK, WARNING, COMPLETED, SUCCESS, and ERROR.
+NeoLogger allows you to visually display labels that differentiate logs.
+As of version 1.1.0, you can add labels for OK, WARNING, COMPLETED, SUCCESS, and ERROR.

-To add a label to the output, just call the proper method, as follow:
+To add a label to the output, call the appropriate method as follows:

 * OK
 ```